 Arming your Investment

 We live on the mission of productivity anywhere, innovation everywhere.
-We know you need a tablet that will perform in the environment you work.
+We know you need a tablet that will perform in the environment you work in.
 This bundle has been tested by an outside resource in military standards (MIL-STD 810G 516.6 IV).

 Unlike most rugged cases that can use up to 5 operating units before failing the test, MobileDemand's Rugged Surface Case for the new Surface Pro passed using only one.
 We are also the first rugged case to pass the thermal testing process for the new Surface Pro.